droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./qa/pull-tester** - A set of tools that can be used to kick off Python-based tests, primarily based on Core's RPC functionality but including other test types based on external functionality. [*Moved to ./test/functional in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956), with only a couple of files listed below for historical purposes.

 ./qa/pull-tester/run-bitcoind-for-test.sh.in - Runs an instance of *bitcoind* in regtest mode.
-AC_CONFIG_FILES() (./configure.ac) processes the file and outputs it as ./qa/pull-tester/run-bitcoind-for-test.sh, which does the actual running of *bitcoind*. ./Makefile.am shows how to run the script, which is done when executing *make check* during the build process.
-Requires a "pull-tests" JAR file, which can come from [compiling *bitcoinj*](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-August/006407.html) or [downloading the pre-compiled JAR file in depends/packages/native_comparisontool.mk](https://github.com/theuni/bitcoind-comparisontool).
+AC\_CONFIG\_FILES() (./configure.ac) processes the file and outputs it as ./qa/pull-tester/run-bitcoind-for-test.sh, which does the actual running of *bitcoind*. ./Makefile.am shows how to run the script, which is done when executing *make check* during the build process.
+Requires a "pull-tests" JAR file, which can come from [compiling *bitcoinj*](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-August/006407.html) or [downloading the pre-compiled JAR file in depends/packages/native\_comparisontool.mk](https://github.com/theuni/bitcoind-comparisontool).
 The Java tools run the same tests using *bitcoinj* and compare the results with those from the original *bitcoind* binary run.
 Can be run with or without "expensive" reorg tests (the "--enable-comparison-tool-reorg-tests" flag when configuring the Core build).
 Look [here](https://github.com/TheBlueMatt/test-scripts) to see where the test was developed and where the data driving the tests originated. [*Removed in 0.14*](https://github.com/bitcoin/bitcoin/pull/9276).

-./qa/pull-tester/tests_config.ini.in - Sets, via AC_CONFIG_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
-Examples include enabling ØMQ tests. [*Moved from ./qa/pull-tester/tests_config.py.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9657), and [*moved to ./test/functional in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956).
+./qa/pull-tester/tests\_config.ini.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
+Examples include enabling ØMQ tests. [*Moved from ./qa/pull-tester/tests\_config.py.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9657), and [*moved to ./test/functional in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956).

-./qa/pull-tester/tests_config.py.in - Sets, via AC_CONFIG_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.py.
-Examples include enabling ØMQ tests. [*Moved to ./qa/pull-tester/tests_config.ini.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9657).
+./qa/pull-tester/tests\_config.py.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.py.
+Examples include enabling ØMQ tests. [*Moved to ./qa/pull-tester/tests\_config.ini.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9657).

 **./share** - External materials used by Core one way or another but not part of the source code.

 ./share/genbuild.sh - [Used to generate build info (and ./src/build.h).](https://github.com/bitcoin/bitcoin/pull/1054)

-./share/setup.nsi.in - [Autotools stuff.](https://github.com/bitcoin/bitcoin/pull/2943) AC_CONFIG_FILES() will cause it to be processed and output as ./share/setup.nsi, which is a [Windows setup file.](https://en.wikipedia.org/wiki/Nullsoft_Scriptable_Install_System)
+./share/setup.nsi.in - [Autotools stuff.](https://github.com/bitcoin/bitcoin/pull/2943) AC\_CONFIG\_FILES() will cause it to be processed and output as ./share/setup.nsi, which is a [Windows setup file.](https://en.wikipedia.org/wiki/Nullsoft_Scriptable_Install_System)

+**./share/rpcauth** - Helps create multi-user RPC login credentials. *[Added as ./src/rpcauth in 0.12](https://github.com/bitcoin/bitcoin/pull/7044) and [moved from there in 0.16](https://github.com/bitcoin/bitcoin/pull/11836)*.

+./share/rpcauth/README.md - General README for ./share/rpcuser/rpcuser.py.

+./share/rpcauth/rpcauth.py - Creates multi-user RPC login credentials. [*Moved from ./share/rpcuser/rpcuser.py in 0.16*](https://github.com/bitcoin/bitcoin/pull/11836).

-**./share/certs** - Certificate materials used to sign Core binaries.
+**./share/certs** - Certificate materials used to sign Core binaries. [*Removed in 0.16*](https://github.com/bitcoin/bitcoin/pull/11380).

-./share/certs/BitcoinFoundation_Apple_Cert.pem - [Code-signing cert from Apple (OS X).](https://github.com/bitcoin/bitcoin/pull/2179)
+./share/certs/BitcoinFoundation\_Apple\_Cert.pem - [Code-signing cert from Apple (OS X).](https://github.com/bitcoin/bitcoin/pull/2179)

-./share/certs/BitcoinFoundation_Comodo_Cert.pem - [Code-signing cert from Comodo (Windows).](https://github.com/bitcoin/bitcoin/pull/2179)
+./share/certs/BitcoinFoundation\_Comodo\_Cert.pem - [Code-signing cert from Comodo (Windows).](https://github.com/bitcoin/bitcoin/pull/2179)

 ./share/certs/PrivateKeyNotes.md - Code signing threat analysis.